timatooth/timatooth.github.io/_posts/2017-01-01-raspberry-pi-motion-detection-aws-lambda-opencv.md

 date:   2017-01-01 20:50:00 +1300
 category: development
 comments: true
-tags: raspberrypi development python opencv cats
+tags: raspberrypi development python opencv cats lambda aws
 ---
 I wrote a Python script which uses OpenCV for detecting motion with the official Raspberry Pi Camera Module for uploading frames to S3.
 The frames are then scanned